katrinleinweber/xrmd/xrMBDS.md

 A third limitation of the study was that it compared only two tools for accessing variable data.
 This study is one of the first to investigate user preferences for finding and accessing variable data; further work considering other tools or methods is undoubtedly necessary.
 It would also be useful to examine researchers' preferences in longitudinal, naturalistic settings, as well as controlled, laboratory-based studies.

-![Discover Results -- Search results adopting the Web Search Interface and including: Surrogates (at centre as part of 'Full Record' detail); Relevance Feedback (at top-right as 'Sorted by:'); Summarisation (at centre with each result); Analytics and Visual Presentation (at top-left) features.][Figure 11]
+![Figure 11: Discover Results -- Search results adopting the Web Search Interface and including: Surrogates (at centre as part of 'Full Record' detail); Relevance Feedback (at top-right as 'Sorted by:'); Summarisation (at centre with each result); Analytics and Visual Presentation (at top-left) features.][Figure 11]

-[Figure 11]: Figures/New-UKDA-Results.png "Discover Results" width="75%"
+[Figure 11]: Figures/New-UKDA-Results.png "Figure 11: Discover Results" width="75%"

 # Study Impact